ItokawaK/MoNaS/README.md

 1. `bcftools csq` annotate amino acid changes using information in **ref.gff3**.

-1. Finally, hunam-friendly table decribing amino acid changes and its corresponding AA positions in *Musca domestica* will be generated from vcf files.
+1. Finally, human-friendly table describing amino acid changes and its corresponding AA positions in *Musca domestica* will be generated from vcf files.

 Output